 - All those 50 years of age and over.

-Whether or not you are in one of these groups, please do not contact the NHS to seek a vaccine, the NHS will contact you.
+The NHS says please do not contact the NHS to seek a vaccine, they will contact you.
 The plan is that most people will get a letter from their GP or the national booking system including all the information they need, including their NHS number.
 When you are contacted, please attend your booked appointments.

 Where will I get it?